 Question 1: Paragraph 3.b.iii of the PPP Interim Final Rule states that lenders must “[c]onfirm the dollar amount of average monthly payroll costs for the preceding calendar year by reviewing the payroll documentation submitted with the borrower’s application.”
 Does that require the lender to replicate every borrower’s calculations?

 In our experience, lenders were not willing to take third-party payroll processor reports without a lot of pushing on our part.
 While advocating for our clients, lenders attempted to shut us down time and time again, with underwriters trying to pass off low loan amounts by using lazy math.
-It was frustrating to see our hard work tossed aside as lenders bypassed our applications and supporting documentation to just guesstimate loan amounts and offer less than what our clients needed.
-Thankfully we acted as middleman between our clients and the lenders.
-If we had not done this, they would have been fooled into taking less than what they deserve.
-I (Tina, writer of this blog and owner of Accountingprose) was told to stop emailing/calling underwriters to correct loan amounts or all of our client’s loan applications would be cancelled- retribution that is both unprofessional and petty.
+It was frustrating to see our hard work tossed aside as lenders bypassed our applications and supporting documentation to just guesstimate loan amounts and offer less than what our clients need.
+Thankfully we acted as the middleman between our clients and the lenders.
+If we had not done this, they would have been fooled into taking less than what they deserved.
+I (Tina, writer of this blog and owner of Accountingprose) was told to stop emailing/calling underwriters to correct loan amounts or all of our client’s loan applications would be canceled- retribution that is both unprofessional and petty.
 The legislation is clear, but most lenders were woefully unprepared for the onslaught of applications, which is likely the root cause of the brunt of our frustration and the frustration of the underwriters.
-Let’s be clear, this reaction by the lender was likely not founded in malice or incompetence, there was just no prior framework built and the roll out that was rushed by our current administration.
-We sympathize with the lenders who were expected to carry out a nearly impossible task with no time to prepare, but expected more from a company that we considered a partner.
+Let’s be clear, this reaction by the lender was likely not founded in malice or incompetence, there was just no prior framework built, and the rollout was rushed by our current administration.
+We sympathize with the lenders who were expected to carry out a nearly impossible task with no time to prepare but expected more from a company that we considered a partner.